 - Table Space: Ample and a designated handicap space, but this place gets really busy on the weekends.
 Typically all the seating will be taken up.

-- Electrical outlets: none at the 3 large, 6-8 person tables, and only along the windows with the tall stools.
+- Electrical outlets: none at the 3 large, 6-8 person tables, and only along the windows in the front with the tall stools.
+I sometimes take an electrical block that others end up using to plug devices in from the tables in the middle.

 - Free WiFi: 30-40 Mbps